Corfe Mullen: Elizabethan to Georgian period

 After the major changes seen after the Normans, a period of stability came to the village for about 300 years.
 From Elizabethan to Georgian times prosperity increased, with a number of wealthy families being the major landowners.
-None of these families built their homes within the parish boundaries, although the Phelipps family took over an Elizabethan Manor House (the Court House) near the church and lived there for many years.
+None of these families built their homes within the parish boundaries, although the Phelipps family took over an Elizabethan manor house (the Court House) near the church and lived there for many years.
 Other architectural legacies of this period are some notable farm houses, a few cottages and the original building that housed Lockyer's Charity School, formed in 1706 by Richard Lockyer.
 This building is still used by the present-day Lockyer's Middle School.

 During the latter half of the 18th century, a toll road was constructed by private enterprise; Higher Blandford Road and Mill Street were part of a new route between Poole and Blandford which resulted in the people of Corfe Mullen having access to the major markets of these two towns.

 Victorian era

 During the reign of Queen Victoria, more toll roads were constructed, including an extension to Mill Street which provided a new route from Bere Regis to Wimborne.
-The railways arrived by the late 19th century, with tracks first appearing within walking distance of the village at Wimborne and later with a route that went through the village, though it was well into the 20th century before a halt was provided.
+The railways arrived by the late 19th century, with tracks first appearing within walking distance of the village at Wimborne and later with a route that went through the village, though it was well into the 20th century before Corfe Mullen Halt station was provided.